ropensci/gitignore/cran-comments.md

 This patch fixes CRAN check results.
-Tests are not performed when internet connection was not available.
+Tests are now not performed when internet connection is not available.

 ## Test environments